MelihIlker/Solopreneur/ROADMAP.md

 ## Contributing to the Roadmap

 Have ideas?
 Open an issue with the `roadmap` label.
-But remember: every feature must justify its existence and align with our security-first, senior-level principles.

-**We build less, but we build it bulletproof.**
+All features must align with Solopreneur's core principles: security, scalability, and maintainability.

 ---

-*Last updated: [Current Date]*
+*Last updated: November 6, 2025*
 *Project Status: MVP in Progress*